epgdatacapbon/sleep-on-lan/README.md

 <pre>{
   "Listeners" : ["UDP:9", "HTTP:8009" ],
   "Auth" : {
-      "Login" : "myusername",
+      "Login" : "username",
-      "Password" : "mypassword"
+      "Password" : "password"
   }
 }
 </pre>

 Authed REST may still be triggered from a remote host, if needed, through :

 ```
 curl http://myusername:mypassword@<IP>/sleep/
 ```

-Default output from REST command is `XML` but may be switched from a configuration point of view (by adding a `HTTPOutput : 'JSON'`) or on a per-request basis (by adding a `?format=JSON` to the request, one would retrieve a JSON result).

 **LogLevel** defines the log level to use.
-Available values are NONE|OFF, DEBUG, INFO, WARN|WARNING, ERROR.
-Logs are just written to the stderr/stdout outputs.
+Available values are NONE, ERROR, WARNING, INFO.

 **BroadcastIP** defines the broadcast IP used by the service.
-The default IP is 192.168.255.255 (local network range).
+The default IP is 192.168.1.255 (local network range).

 **Commands** defines the available commands.